People seem to think that the best way to get noticed on social media is to be active everywhere. It's not.

 I fully agree with Sid here.
 If you're constantly trying to post different content everywhere, you'll never produce enough to interest someone on just one platform.
 The other issue is that if you're posting the exact same thing (like a photo on Instagram, SnapChat, Twitter, and Facebook), there's no reason for people to follow you in all those places, and they can just stick with one.

-In the end, this is part of the reason why I'm not actively using SnapChat, why I don't ever post on Facebook, and why my Instagram usage is waning: I'd rather focus on the place where I have an audience (Twitter), and produce content there to the best of my ability, and if people — such as family and distant friends — feel like they need to see more of me, let them put the effort in to finding me somewhere.
-The far-away friends that I've stayed in touch with the most are the ones you actively tried to stay connected, and not the ones who just liked my Facebook posts.
+In the end, this is part of the reason why I'm not (at the time of writing) actively using SnapChat, why I don't ever post on Facebook, and why my Instagram usage is waning: I'd rather focus on the place where I know I have an audience, and produce content there to the best of my ability, and if people — such as family and distant friends — feel like they need to see more of me, let them put the effort in to finding me somewhere.

 In short: use the social networks that you're already on and have an audience on, and don't go around to other services unless you can see the real benefit to it.
 Don't waste time giving a little bit of content to each service, and please-oh-please don't post the exact thing in every single social network.